Rhonda J. Ferree

 Check out her social media pages at:

-The Edible Indoor Garden shows you how to grow your own fresh herbs, salad greens, and more any time of the year.
-(NEW for 2014)
+- The Edible Indoor Garden shows you how to grow your own fresh herbs, salad greens, and more any time of the year.

-Sustainable and energy efficient landscapes are common buzzwords in today's gardening circles and can be overwhelming to the novice gardener.
+- Energy Efficient Landscaping Sustainable and energy efficient landscapes are common buzzwords in today's gardening circles and can be overwhelming to the novice gardener.
 Learn tips for how your landscape can help keep your energy costs down and make your yard more environmentally friendly.
-(NEW for 2014)

-Learn how to capture your garden's beauty through recordkeeping, journaling, photography, and sketching.
-(NEW for 2014)
+- Communicating Your Garden Learn how to capture your garden's beauty through recordkeeping, journaling, photography, and sketching.